axelor/axelor-message/changelogs/README.md

 The `unreleased` folder contains all changelog entries that haven't been release yet.

-At the release time, all unreleased entries are combined into final CHANGELOG.md file.
+At the release time, all unreleased entries are combined into the final `CHANGELOG.md` file.

 #### Changelog entry